amirblum/OrHaolam-JLM2025/PRD.md

 until the whole world is engulfed in light

-an angle based tower defence clicker game all interaction is rapid clicking for light
+an angle based tower defence clicker game all interaction is mouse / SPACE click, click-and-hold, or auto click be mouse position for increasing light

+Input generates "click tick"
+If input is click and hold, and the power up `hold_enable` is true, generates repeated "click ticks" at a configurable rate (`auto_click_rate`).
+A powerup can enable `auto_click` so click ticks happen even when not holding.

 # Quick Summary of Core Mechanics:

 ## Player Input:
+Click to generate one click tick
+Hold (mouse LMB or SPACE) to generate repeated click ticks at `auto_click_rate` (upgradeable).
-Rapid clicks (mouse or SPACE + mouse) anywhere on screen → calculate clickPoint angle from Jerusalem center.
+Each click tick uses the current mouse position as the pointer → calculate clickPoint angle from Jerusalem center.
+Hold-enable powerup: allow auto clicking only if `hold_enable` is true Auto-click powerup: if `auto_click` is true, click ticks happen even without holding.

-Hit existing Beam: Expand it Expand it by exactly clickImpact degrees total, divided asymmetrically based on click position (biased toward the nearer edge; equal if perfectly centered).
+Hit existing Beam: Expand it by exactly `clickImpact` degrees total per click tick, divided asymmetrically based on click position (biased toward the nearer edge; equal if perfectly centered).
-Miss all Beams (darkness): Spawn new Beam centered on click angle, sized by fixed clickImpact.
+Miss all Beams (darkness): Spawn new Beam centered on click angle, sized by fixed `clickImpact`.

 ## Beams (light sectors):
-Defined by min/max angles (direction + width).
+Implemented as center angle + width (code uses radians).
+For design/math, treat it as `[min,max]` where `min = center - width/2`, `max = center + width/2` in an unwrapped angle space.
 Auto-shrink at lightDecay rate.
-Merge on overlap (combine into single Beam with overall min/max).
+Merge on touch or overlap (combine into single Beam with overall min/max).

+Note: Beams are expected to often cross 0°, so contains/merge checks must be done in an "unwrapped" angle space relative to the click / beam center.

+Beam hit test (implemented):
+- A click tick "hits" a Beam only if the pointer is within the Beam radius (`coneRadius`) AND within its angular span.
+- Click ticks too close to the center (within `minClickDist`) are ignored.

 ## Cities (e.g., Amsterdam, Rome):
 Orbit screen edges (x, y positions).